Summer Tuition Remission

 - Results will include the course information and housing (if applicable)

 - Course(s): The number that corresponds to “Course(s)” indicates that number of courses you have been granted.
 Please make sure that the courses you are requesting match the courses on your Course Approval Form.

 - Housing: The “Yes” and “No” corresponding to “Housing” indicates whether you have been granted either or both.
 If there is a “No” under the category, it could mean you were either not granted such OR that you did not apply for it.

-- See Counselor: If you have “See College Counselor” next to your Eagle #, you have to see your advisor no later than Friday, March 29, 2013.
+- See Counselor: If you have “See College Counselor” next to your Eagle #, you have to see your counselor no later than March 30, 2015.
 This could mean that more information is required of you in order to finalize the decision.
-It could also mean your advisor wants to see you to provide you with further instructions.
+It could also mean your counselor wants to see you to provide you with further instructions.
 Call the office at 617-552-3358 or call your College Counselor directly to make the appointment immediately.